atomicdata-dev/atomic-server/README.md

 This repository serves the following purposes:

-- Test and experiment with some of the core ideas of Atomic Data, such as [Atomic Schema](https://docs.atomicdata.dev/schema/intro.html) (share models and data types), [Paths](https://docs.atomicdata.dev/core/paths.html) (traversing data), [AD3 Serialization](https://docs.atomicdata.dev/core/serialization.html) and [Atomic Commits](https://docs.atomicdata.dev/commits/intro.html) (storing signed state changes).
+- Test and experiment with some of the core ideas of Atomic Data, such as [Atomic Schema](https://docs.atomicdata.dev/schema/intro.html) (share models and data types), [Paths](https://docs.atomicdata.dev/core/paths.html) (traversing data), [JSON-AD Serialization](https://docs.atomicdata.dev/core/json-ad.html) and [Atomic Commits](https://docs.atomicdata.dev/commits/intro.html) (storing signed state changes).
 - Serve the first Atomic Data, including the core schema (now available on [https://atomicdata.dev](https://atomicdata.dev)), which is referred to by the constantly evolving [docs](https://docs.atomicdata.dev/)
 - Provide developers with tools and inspiration to use Atomic Data in their own projects.